blinklet/learning/data-science/data-science-environment.md

 You see that joining tables and selecting specific columns in an SQLAlchemy query can give you the data you need in one step.
 Reading that data into a Pandas dataframe makes it easy to analyze the results.

 You can create very large datasets by joining many tables together.
 As you create more complex queries, SQLAlchemy may not be able to automatically choose how tables will join.
-You can assist SQLAlchemy in determining relationships between tables by using the *join_from* method, which will specify which tables are on teh left and right side of a join.
+You can assist SQLAlchemy in determining relationships between tables by using the *join_from* method, which will specify which tables are on the left and right side of a join.

 For example, if you want to know the names of all the tracks purchased by each customer, create the following SQLAlchemy select statement: